tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     ![Northwind is highlighted under Databases in SQL Server Metadata Explorer.](./media/ssma-sql-server-metadata-explorer-northwind.png "Verify the Northwind listing")

 15. In the Oracle Metadata Explorer, check the box next to NW, expand the NW database, and uncheck **Packages**.
-Next, click on NW to make sure it is selected in the tree.
+Next, select NW to make sure it is selected in the tree.

     ![The NW schema is selected and highlighted in Oracle Metadata Explorer.](./media/ssma-oracle-metadata-explorer-nw-selected.png "Confirm the NW schema")